 This is a fairly disorganized ramble round many things aviation-related as they occur to me, in the hope that they that might interest a similarly air minded reader.
 It is my intention to record the things that pique my curiosity and find out a little more about them, trying to present blog posts as little self-contained snippets.

 Robert Smith – Pittsburg, Kansas, USA – @BritHistorian

 When I’m not writing this blog I’m reading other peoples’ blogs, watching old movies, YouTube, yelling at Wikipedia, tweeting about Public Radio (shout out to KRPS 89.9FM, Pittsburg’s NPR station and a terrific bunch of people), aviation, and random topics.
-I’m also learning Garageband on IOS and how to play the Didgeridoo – not at the same time.
+I play the ukulele and didgeridoo (not at the same time) and have way too much fun with Garageband.
 I am very happily married to Susan and we live with our Border Collie cross and a houseful of books in semi rural Pittsburg, Kansas.